totalspectrum/spin2cpp/doc/basic.md

 ```
 It is possible to use `option base` more than once in a file, but we do not recommend it.
 Indeed if you do use `option base` it is probably best to use it at the very beginning of the file, before any array declarations

+#### OPTION EXPLICIT

+Requires that all variables be explicitly declared before use.
+The default is to allow variables in LET and FOR statements to be implicitly declared.

+#### OPTION IMPLICIT

+Allows variables to be automatically declared in any assignment statement, `read`, or `input`.
+The type of the variable will be inferred from its name if it has not already been declared.

 ### OR

 ```